-The Simultaneous Membership Program allows contracted cadets to be members of the Army National Guard or the Army Reserve at the same time.
-Under the SMP, cadets hold (and are paid at) the grade of sergeant (E-5) in their guard or reserve unit and serve as officer trainees under the watchful eye of a commissioned officer in the unit.
-Students completing basic and advanced individual training are also eligible for the Army GI Bill which pays a substantial monthly amount while enrolled as a full-time college student.
+The Simultaneous Membership Program allows contracted Army ROTC Advanced Program cadets to be members of the Army National Guard or the Army Reserve and ROTC cadets at the same time.
+Under the SMP, cadets hold and are paid at the grade of E-5 (sergeant) in their Guard or Reserve unit, and serve as officer trainees under the watchful eye of a commissioned officer in the unit.
+Students who complete Basic Training and Advanced Individual Training (AIT) may also be eligible for the Army GI Bill® in addition to state and/or federal tuition assistance while enrolled as a full-time college student.

 U.S. Army ROTC Scholarships

 Two-year and three-year ROTC Scholarships are awarded each year to full-time college students on a best-qualified basis; students need not be enrolled in Military Science classes to compete.
 These scholarships provide full tuition, pay lab fees, educational fees and book costs, plus a stipend for 10 months of each scholarship funded school year.
 Students who receive an Army ROTC Scholarship are not eligible for entry into the Simultaneous Membership Program but do incur a military service obligation upon graduation.
-Students can also apply for the Guaranteed Reserve Forces Duty Scholarship which assures Reserve Component (part-time) service upon commissioning.
+Students can also apply for the Guaranteed Reserve Forces Duty Scholarship which assures part-time service upon commissioning.

-CofO ROTC is a member of the Missouri State University Bear Battalion consisting of six affiliate colleges and universities.
-For further information about available scholarship funding, contact the MSU Scholarship Enrollment Officer.
+College of the Ozarks ROTC is a member of the Missouri State University Bear Battalion, which consists of six affiliate colleges and universities.
+For further information about available scholarship funding, contact the MSU Scholarship Enrollment Officer at 417-836-5793.

-Companies value professional leadership experience, and the Army is a great place to obtain that experience.
-After completing our officer-training program and graduating, you will immediately have the opportunity to manage, lead, and mentor professional Soldiers.
+Companies and corporations value the professional leadership experience that the Army offers.
+After graduating from college and completing our officer-training program, you will immediately have the opportunity to manage, lead, and mentor professional Soldiers.
 This is by far one of the most rewarding, exciting, and challenging occupations available.
-The significant responsibilities of Army officership come with substantial rewards.
-In addition to a very nice salary, the Army provides health, medical, and dental care for you and your dependents, as well as support programs and opportunities for your family.
+The significant responsibilities of Army Officership come with substantial rewards.
+In addition to a highly competitive salary, the Army provides health, medical, and dental care for you and your dependents, as well as support programs and opportunities for your family.